IATI/partner-publishing-guidelines/docs/programme_funding.rst

 This model can also cover situations where direct co-funding is received at the child level, as well as basket or pooled funding arrangements.

-Example 1 - Programme-project structure
+Scenario 1 - Programme-project structure
 ----------------------------------------------

 - Organisation 1 funds Organisation 2 to carry out Activity B (a programme).